-Political Status: The Belsize Residents Association is a non-political body.
+Political Status: The Belsize Society is a non-political body.
 Our policy statement on our non-political status can be seen here.

-Locally listed buildings: The BRA supports Camden Council’s local list of buildings, street features and landscapes that make a valuable contribution to the local area and are entitled to special protection within the planning process.
-Following its successful campaign to prevent the demolition of architecturally important buildings at 2c and 2d Belsize Park Gardens the BRA, alongside other local associations, lobbied Camden Council to create the list and nominated a number of local buildings for inclusion.
+Locally listed buildings: The BelSoc supports Camden Council’s local list of buildings, street features and landscapes that make a valuable contribution to the local area and are entitled to special protection within the planning process.
+Following its successful campaign to prevent the demolition of architecturally important buildings at 2c and 2d Belsize Park Gardens, the BelSoc, alongside other local associations, lobbied Camden Council to create the list and nominated a number of local buildings for inclusion.
 More information is available here.

-Estate Agent Boards: The BRA supports Camden Council’s ban on Estate Agents boards in the Belsize and Hampstead conservation areas.
+Estate Agent Boards: The BelSoc supports Camden Council’s ban on Estate Agents boards in the Belsize and Hampstead conservation areas and notes that in 2019, it launched a consultation on banning these boards in the entire borough.
 If you wish to report a board in these areas, contact email@example.com or Gary Bakall (020 7974 5618) at Camden Council, giving the exact address of the property affected and the name and telephone number of the agent as it appears on the board.
 Boards should normally be removed within two weeks of notifying the council.
 A fuller explanation of these rules and details of the roads covered by the ban, is available here.